wesen/plz-confirm/ttmp/2025/12/25/005-HINT-PROMPT--add-non-closing-hint-prompt-events-request-updates/analysis/01-hint-prompt-events-and-request-updates-analysis.md

 You asked whether we can use a YAML DSL rather than a forest of CLI flags.
 This fits especially well once we add “update input” and “hint events”, because those are naturally structured.

+Think of YAML here as “a stable, nested wire contract that’s easy for both humans and agents to generate”.
+Flags remain great for quick interactive use, but YAML becomes compelling as soon as you need nested objects and iterative updates.

 ### Why YAML helps here

 - Hint spec is nested (`hint.kind`, `hint.options`, `hint.buttons`, placeholders, etc.)